Crawl Space Encapsulation vs Waterproofing: What Is the Difference?

 Crawl space encapsulation

 Encapsulation treats the crawl space as a conditioned zone.
-A thick polyethylene liner covers the floor and walls, foundation vents are sealed, and a dehumidifier actively maintains relative humidity below 60%.
+The building science case for that approach is set out in Building Science Corporation's BSI-009: New Light In Crawlspaces, which argues that closed, conditioned crawl spaces perform better than vented ones in humid climates.
+In practice that means a thick polyethylene liner covers the floor and walls, foundation vents are sealed, and a dehumidifier actively maintains relative humidity below 60%.
 The problem it solves: moisture vapor - the invisible humidity that evaporates from bare soil, enters through vented foundation walls, and condenses on floor joists and subfloor, causing mold and wood rot.

 Encapsulation does not move water.
 It controls the gaseous form of moisture.
 If liquid water is entering your crawl space, a vapor barrier alone will trap it beneath the liner and potentially make the situation worse.